ffuf/ffuf/README.md

 FILTER OPTIONS:
   -fc                 Filter HTTP status codes from response.
 Comma separated list of codes and ranges -fl                 Filter by amount of lines in response.
-Comma separated list of line counts and ranges -fr                 Filter regexp
+Comma separated list of line counts and ranges -fmode              Filter set operator.
+Either of: and, or (default: or) -fr                 Filter regexp
   -fs                 Filter HTTP response size.
 Comma separated list of sizes and ranges -ft                 Filter by number of milliseconds to the first response byte, either greater or less than.
 EG: ">100" or "<100"